North Carolina vs. UConn Women's Basketball Predictions & Picks - December 10

 North Carolina Schedule Analysis

-- When the Tar Heels took down the Davidson Wildcats, the No. 59 team in our computer rankings, by a score of 74-70 on November 12, it was their best victory of the season so far.
+- When the Tar Heels took down the Davidson Wildcats, the No. 56 team in our computer rankings, by a score of 74-70 on November 12, it was their best win of the season thus far.

-- The Tar Heels have two losses to Quadrant 1 teams, tied for the 38th-most in the nation.
+- The Tar Heels have tied for the 40th-most Quadrant 1 defeats in the country (two).

-- North Carolina has tied for the 27th-most Quadrant 2 victories in the country (one).
+- North Carolina has tied for the 40th-most Quadrant 4 victories in the country (four).

 Get tickets for any college basketball game this season at Ticketmaster!